James Bond Style: Reviewing the Rogue Territory Supply Jacket

 - The “pocket watch” hole can be off-putting

-- Almost unreasonably slim fitting
+- Unreasonably slim fitting

 - Chest pockets are practically decorative; most items bulge out